blondie7575/WeeGUI/Documentation.md

 Mouse Control
 -------------

-If you wish to use the mouse with your WeeGUI program, you'll need to take some extra steps.
-The mouse is enabled and disabled using calls to WeeGUI.
+Adding mouse support to your WeeGUI program is very easy.
+The mouse is enabled and disabled using API calls.
 Once enabled, the mouse is processed automatically for you (including rendering the pointer as needed).
-When the user clicks on an interactive GUI element, WeeGUI will invoke a callback in your program.
-For assembly language, this will be a function pointer to which a JSR is performed.
-Make sure to end this callback with an RTS!
-For Applesoft, you provide a line number as the callback.
-WeeGUI will perform a GOSUB to this line number in response to the mouse event.
-Make sure to end this subroutine with a RETURN!
+When the user clicks on an interactive GUI element, WeeGUI will invoke a callback in your program, using the methods detailed above, under *Callbacks*.

-As explained above, these callbacks are performed (if needed) when you invoke WGPendingViewAction from assembly language, or &PDACT from Applesoft.
-Make sure to make this call frequently inside your run loop.
+As explained earlier, these callbacks are performed (if needed) when you invoke WGPendingViewAction from assembly language, or &PDACT from Applesoft.
+Make sure to perform this call frequently inside your run loop.

 Here's sample code for setting up a button that can be clicked, and providing the callback for that button, in both languages.